Have questions? We're here.

 Difficulty: Moderate

 Rabida Island is unique because of the red color of the rocks and sand.
-The volcanic material in this island is very porous and external factors such as rain, saltwater and sea breeze have acted as an oxidizing agent.
-A short walk along a trail will lead you to a coastal lagoon behind the beach that allows for the observation of land birds as finches, doves, yellow warblers and mockingbirds.
+The volcanic material on this Island is very porous, and external factors such as rain, salt water, and sea breezes have acted as oxidizing agents.
+A short walk along a trail will lead you to a coastal lagoon behind the beach, which allows for the observation of land birds such as finches, doves, yellow warblers, and mockingbirds.
 There is also a colony of flamingos at the lagoon.

 Activities: Hiking, Kayaking, Dinghy Ride, and Snorkeling